M-arcus/cloudron-docs/docs/documentation/cli.md

 ## Login using Cloudron CLI

-You must first authenticate against your Cloudron before using Cloudron CLI commands.
-You can login to the Cloudron as follows:
+Use the following command to connect Cloudron CLI to the Cloudron:

 ```
 cloudron login my.<domain>